PxTools/pxtools.github.io/docs/PxWeb2/project/plans.md

 - Hide empty rows from table
 - Chose to show code or text
 - Manual pivoting
-- Possibility for text and links in Help
 - Possibility for bulk download of tables
-- Button to improve table layout - DONE
-- Possibility for own link in logo - DONE
-- Saved query as alternative to the algorithm (documentation) - DONE

 ## Further plans for PxWeb 2.x
 - Graph